Memory (2006 film)

-Memory (also billed as mem-(o)-re and Memore) is a 2006 American techno-thriller film written by Bennett Joshua Davlin, and starring Billy Zane, Tricia Helfer and Terry Chen.
+Memory (also billed as mem-(o)-re and Memore) is a 2006 American medical-thriller film written and directed by Bennett Joshua Davlin, and starring Dennis Hopper, Ann-Margret, Billy Zane, Tricia Helfer and Terry Chen.

 Plot

 While lecturing in Brazil, Taylor Briggs, an American authority on memory, consults on a patient found deep in the Amazon.
 While examining the patient, Taylor is accidentally exposed to a substance which unlocks memories that do not belong to him.